MrShoenel/metrics-as-scores/readme.md

 In order to use your own data, two steps are required:

-1. Provide your data in form of a `CSV`-file.
+1. Provide your data in form of a `CSV`-file and adapt the enum `MetricID`.
 2. Run the scripts for pre-generating the distributions for high performance in the web application.
 3. [Optional] You may run additional scripts that perform additional statistical tests.
 Currently, we support these tests:
 	* ANOVA [[3]](#cite-3): analysis of variance of your data across the available contexts,